Creating a podcast for employees can help increase employee engagement in an organic and conversational way.

 A good story on audio can be highly addictive if done right.
 As new mediums and platforms keep emerging, you need to ensure you’re successfully innovating and using each new platform to tell innovative and authentic stories.

 Doing so will enable you to stay ahead of the competition and truly engage with your audience.
-So, definitely do some research on the power of audio storytelling and blow your executive leadership away with your research and statistics.
-They’re sure to come around when you present this argument!
+So, definitely do some research on the power of audio storytelling for internal communications and blow your executive leadership away with your research and statistics.